simon-v/bean-add/README.md

 # bean-add
 ## A beancount transaction entry assistant

 Bean-add is a relatively simple tool designed to ease adding transactions to your beancount [http://furius.ca/beancount/] journal.
+While both vi and EMACS have extensions for dealing with ledger and beancount files, some people prefer to edit their text with Nano.

 To begin, run `bean-add` with your journal file name as the argument.
 The journal file will be parsed, and you will be presented with a command prompt, not unlike that of fdisk or parted.